haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <a class="prompt prompt-question">Can you identify the H3 loop?
 H stands for heavy chain (the first domain in our case with lower residue numbering).
 H3 is typically the longest loop.</a>

-Let's now switch to a surface representation to inspect the predicted binding site.
+Let us now switch to a surface representation to inspect the predicted binding site.

 <a class="prompt prompt-pymol">
 show surface<br>